iamNilotpal/drop.it/README.md

 # Drop.it

+A nice project with a nice description

 ---

 ## Requirements

-For development, you will only need Node.js and a node global package, Yarn or NPM, installed in your environement.
+For development, you will only need Node.js and a node global package, Yarn, installed in your environement.

 ### Node